JuliaGraphics/Luxor.jl/README.md

 #### clipping masks

 This example loads a file containing functions that draw the Julia logo.
-One of the functions creates paths but doesn't action them.
-The paths can be used for clipping subsequent graphics:
+One of the functions creates paths but doesn't apply an action them; they can therefore be used as a mask for clipping subsequent graphics:

 ![julia logo mask](examples/julia-logo-mask.png)